viraja1/decentralized_docker_hub_registry/README.md

    export HUB_SECRET=
    ```

-   For HUB_KEY and HUB_SECRET, use the values generated earlier via the hub cli.
+   For HUB_KEY and HUB_SECRET, use the values from the previous steps.

-   For self hosted Textile Hub, an extra env variable is required for host
+   For self hosted Textile Buckets, an extra env variable is required for host

    ```
    export HUB_HOST=http://127.0.0.1:3007